DEI+

 General DEI round

-The regular ‘general and broad’ DEI+ round is open for applications from 21 November 2023 to 29 August 2024 at the latest (but as long as the budget stretches, €141 million).
+The regular ‘general and broad’ DEI+ round is open for applications from 28 January 2025 to 28 August 2025 at the latest (but as long as the budget stretches, €175 million).
 This round covers the following themes:

-Energy efficiency:
+Energy efficiency

 This theme involves projects aimed at making production processes more energy-efficient (i.e. not buildings).
 This may involve existing processes, but also new processes if they are more efficient than the current state of the art.

-Promotion of energy from renewable sources:
+Promotion of energy from renewable sources

 This concerns the production, storage and incorporation of energy from wind, solar, hydropower, geothermal, biomass, landfill gas, biogas and sewage gas, among others.
 Landscape/spatial integration can be part of it.
 New is that projects involving biofuels (e.g. biokerosene) or energy storage are also eligible.

-Energy system flexibility:
+Energy system flexibility

 Pilot projects aimed at preventing grid congestion and other imbalances using plants or vehicles (via energy storage, conversion, off-grid supply, reactive or real-time demand management and so on).

-Local infrastructure:
+Local infrastructure

 This concerns demonstration projects focusing on local energy infrastructure of an open/public nature (such as distribution networks, steam networks, industrial infrastructure, innovative heat networks or district heating).